-Memberships for all three remaining events in 2017 are now available for £450 + VAT.
+The next event will take place on September 6th, with memberships for the two remaining events in 2017 now available for £350 + VAT.
 Find out more HERE.

 Doors open at 8am for an hour of networking with key representatives from across the UK and European sport industry before the 45 minute panel interview begins.
 There is then a further opportunity for networking and discussion after the panel ends - all before the proper working day kicks in.